robin994/NeoVitaDB-Catalog/README.md

    space, so you only need to check the folder you're adding to.
 2. Add a 128×128 PNG icon under `icons_vita/` or `icons_psp/` (matching
    platform), named `NNNN-your-slug.png`.
-3. Open a pull request.
+3. Open a pull request against NeoVitaDB-Catalog-Test (not this repo - see above).
 CI validates your entry and fails the check if something is off, so you get the answer without waiting for a human.

 You only describe the project.
 Version, release date, download size, download count, checksums and the download URL all come from your latest GitHub release —